Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Discussion

 Our results suggest that the regions that are discovered by attention techniques in both humans and ANNs are indeed mutually important for recognition.
+Moreover, these results show that we can use off-the-shelf ML methods (i.e., ANN and interpretability methods) to produce saliency maps that can predict human visual selectivity just as well as custom models (i.e. non-deep-learning visual-attention models) designed specifically for that purpose.
+We include predictions made by two such models: Graph-based Visual Saliency (GBVS) and Boolean Map based Saliency (BMS) \cite{harel2007graph,zhang2015exploiting} in the SI Appendix (see Fig. S\ref{fig:S2} and S\ref{fig:S4}).

+One of the main findings of this paper is the fact that more human-like ANN maps tend to be more predictive of the shared component of the joint variability between human measures rather than any single human measure.
+Although this finding may be due in part to a reduction in measurement noise from summing the individual behavioral maps, the fact that we observed systematic variations in the visual regions that are implicated depending on the behavioral task (Fig. \ref{fig:ANN-Human}B), as well as relatively high internal reliability for each of the estimates (split-half correlations between $\rho$ = 0.63 - 0.92, see SI Appendix), suggests otherwise.

 The main limitation of this work is the inclusion of a relatively small number of images.
-This is because of the large number of participants needed in order to create detailed estimates for all the behavioral maps for each of the images (requiring over a hundred participants for every image).
-In addition, further work will be required to fully explain why artificial and human visual selectivity maps overlap.
-In addition, while making artificial networks more human-like has practical advantages for improving their interpretability, pitfalls include introducing potentially harmful human biases (ranging from perceptual biases \cite{langlois2021serial} to racial biases \cite{scheuerman2020we}).
-Further work should develop ways to protect against introducing these kinds of biases into these systems.
+This is due to the large number of participants needed in order to create detailed estimates for all the behavioral maps for each of the images (requiring over a hundred participants for every image).
+In addition, further work will be required to fully explain the factors that contribute to greater similarity between artificial attention and human visual selectivity, and ways in which we can devise systems that are better models of biological vision.
+In addition, while making artificial networks more human-like has practical advantages for improving their interpretability, pitfalls include introducing undesirable biases \cite{scheuerman2020we, wang2020revise, wang2020towards}).

 Overall, our results pave the way for developing new psychologically relevant benchmarks for evaluating leading ANN models, beyond comparing them to the neural basis of biological vision, or the distributions of their learned representations to the structure of human psychological representations.
 These results showcase new ways of combining the perspectives of machine learning and cognitive science towards developing more human-like intelligent systems.